princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

 snapshot_download(repo_id ='meta-llama/Llama-2-70b-chat-hf',  cache_dir= os.path.join(<download_model_local_path>, <model_folder>))
 ```

-### Download PyAnnote Models using Git Large File Storage (LFS)
+### Download PyAnnotate Models using Git Large File Storage (LFS)

-PyAnnote models are already in the models directory of the current Repo AudioAndTextBasedSpeakerChangeDetection.
-To use them, please replace
+PyAnnotate models are already in the models directory of the current Repo AudioAndTextBasedSpeakerChangeDetection.

-<local_path> with the local parent folder of the downloaded AudioAndTextBasedSpeakerChangeDetection repo in models/pyannote3.1/Diarization/config.yaml and
+To use the PyAnnotate, please replace <local_path> with the local parent folder of the downloaded AudioAndTextBasedSpeakerChangeDetection repo in models/pyannote3.1/Diarization/config.yaml and
 models/pyannote3.1/Segmentation/config.yaml.